 Hedge funds have also seen success in the past by simply examining the page visit numbers of large retail sites and mapping those trends.
 By doing so they are able to tell if specific online retailers are picking up unusually large amounts of visits and put some money behind their ongoing success.
 Making a quick call like this is simple if you have access to the right data sets – which hedge funds have the resources to develop themselves – and could potentially result in huge gains.
 Of course, it’s not just as simple as online retail scraping – if it was, hedge funds would still be relatively reactive even if it’s to data that only they can see.
 To be truly ahead of the market hedge funds have always tried to be predictive.

 Social media is probably the thing that unites us all in terms of online activity.
-From children to grandparents, it seems that almost everyone is a regular user of some kind of social media be that Facebook, Twitter or any other platform.
+From children to grandparents, it seems that almost everyone is a regular user of some kind of social media platform.
 Every day we post thoughts, opinions and endorsements – we talk to family, moan about work or show off things we’ve bought or done.
 In terms of consumer opinion, this is a gold mind for hedge funds.
 Because they’re in the business of predicting the market, being able to collect huge amounts of opinion data and parse it (in the kind of sophisticated ways that millions of dollars can buy) is an unparallelled tool for getting a proper understanding of what people like and why they like it.
 From there it’s a relatively simple guess as to where they are going to move next.
 According to some, looking at large scale Twitter data is an incredibly precise measure of how the market is going to move.
 For a hedge fund this is, of course, invaluable.

 And it’s not just a horde of consumer information that makes scraping social media so important, because it ignores one key aspect of platforms – influencers.
 Whatever you might think of individual influencers on sites like Instagram and Twitter, one thing is abundantly clear: they do exert influence over other users actions.
 This is oftentimes a double edged sword, but as any savvy investor will tell you, often times a negative can be as lucrative as a positive.
 You need only look to our earlier example to understand how a hedge fund might profit off of a market downtick.
 If a fund manager had a simple scraper running on the social media presence of the big influencers, they might be alerted to any endorsements or public criticisms of traded companies.
 Then, they can act on the information immediately for a quick profit.
 In some instances single tweets have resulted in a stock shifting by a few percentage points, resulting in potentially huge amounts of profit or loss.